 Why do people take out secured loans?

-Secured loans are often used to help people with luxury, typically out of the ordinary purchases, such as a new car, or major home renovations.
+Secured loans are often used to help people with larger, more significant purchases like buying a new house or making significant home improvements.

 What happens if I don’t pay a secured loan?